 In 2013, our legal education and community-organizing work resulted in a collective decision by indigenous leaders to join forces to sustainably develop their communities.

 2014 training on rights, leader skills and autonomy led to indigenous women launching four unprecedented region-wide initiatives: (1) the first of a series of regional public forums, (2) the framework for a women’s development agenda, (3) the first women-led NGO, and (4) a cooperative of women artisans.

-Women have linked with 18 pilot projects addressing such issues as effective use of rainwater-capture systems and clean-burning stoves.
+Women have links to 18 pilot projects addressing such issues as effective use of rainwater-capture systems and clean-burning stoves.

 The 2nd, 3rd and 4th Forums united 700+ women with friends from around the Mexican republic and world on issues like how to make their unprecedented Development Agenda actionable and why women must lead in civic life and fight against political violence.